lezhangleonard/ORCA/README.md

 # ORCA: Offload Rethinking by Cloud Assistance for Efficient Environmental Sound Recognition on LPWANs

-[Submission to SenSys'25] #508: Offload Rethinking by Cloud Assistance for Efficient Environmental Sound Recognition on LPWANs
+[SenSys'25] #508: Offload Rethinking by Cloud Assistance for Efficient Environmental Sound Recognition on LPWANs

 ## File Structure